dram55/MarioMakerTwitchBot/README.md

 _Used in the CMD window of the program_

 	*Commands for Mario Maker*
-	o           - Open Queue
+	o           - Open Submissions
-	c           - Close Queue
-	Enter Key   - Next Level
+	c           - Close Submissions and create a queue Enter Key   - Next Level
 	prev        - Previous Level
 	add <n> <l> - Force add level to current queue. <n>=name, <l>=level code q           - Display Remaining Queue
-	limit 13    - When the queue closes, the bot will choose 13 submitted levels at random max 3       - Maximum of 3 level submissions per person s <comment> - Save the current level to levels.csv with a comment
+	limit 13    - When Submissions close, the bot will choose 13 levels at random max 3       - Maximum of 3 level submissions per person s <comment> - Save the current level to levels.csv with a comment